-As a photographer, of course I’m going to say it’s always best to get your photos done professionally rather than buy them online – because most of the time, you get what you pay for in terms of quality… and good stock images can be expensive while photography packages might surprise you!
+Most of the time, you get what you pay for in terms of quality… and good, unique stock images can be expensive while photography packages might surprise you!
 However, stock photography certainly has its place, so here are some tips from both sides to help you make an informed decision.

 Tips for choosing stock images